sbalatbat/cse15l-lab-reports/Lab_Report_2.md

    * `output`: "Hello"

 Class field changes:
-* `output`: "Hello" -> "Hello World!" - " World!" was concatenated to the previous value of output, wich was "Hello" from the last handled request
+* `output`: "Hello" -> "Hello\n World!" - "\n World!" was concatenated to the previous value of output, wich was "Hello" from the last handled request

 # Part 2: Bugs